meraki/automation-scripts/README.md

 **googletimezonetest.py:** Example script that gets the time zone that corresponds to a street address by using Google Maps APIs.
 You can use this code to set network timezones dynamically in your Meraki Dashboard API scripts.

+**inventorycsv.py:** Creates a list of all Meraki devices in one or all organizations accessible by an administrator.
+The primary purpose of the script is to create a CSV file, which can be opened and filtered with a spreadsheet editor, like Excel.
+The list can also be printed on screen instead.

 **invlist.py:** Creates a list of all serial numbers and models of devices that are part of a Meraki network for an organization with a given name.
 Can print to Stdout or file.
+See inventorycsv.py for an improved solution for this use case.

 **listip.py:** Almost exactly the same as invlist.py, but also prints the "lanIp" of the device.
 If the device has no "lanIp", it prints "None" for that field instead.